CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 Brian Balfour, ex VP of growth at Hubspot, said “Math and Metrics Don’t Lie, But They Don’t Tell Us Everything”.
 I couldn’t agree more.
 While analytics tells us what happens on our website, qualitative data is crucial for understanding the why behind visitors’ decision-making.
 By knowing your customers’ pain points and reasons why they love your product, you can stop guessing and hoping to win the odd hand.
 Instead, you can start addressing your visitors’ real problems, and we are yet to find a better way to sustainably grow your business.

 To make good decisions though, you need to nail both collection and analysis of your user data.
 Your conclusions have to actually reflect your website audience’s problems.
 We’re used to looking at statistical significance with our test results, but when we’re gathering qualitative feedback, how do we know when we have enough data to draw a meaningful conclusion?
 The reality is that making sure that your data brings powerful insights is both an art and a science.
-Today I will explain strategies conversion champions use when analysing qualitative open-ended data.
+Today I will explain strategies conversion champions use when analyzing qualitative open-ended data.

 What are on-site surveys anyways and why should you use them?